plank/laravel-mediable/README.md

 ];
 ```

 The package comes with a Facade for the image uploader, which you can optionally register as well.
+In Laravel versions 5.5 and beyond, this step can be skipped if package auto-discovery is enabled.

 ```php
 'aliases' => [